bbilger/yabapal/_posts/2013-01-06-how-to-automatically-push-content-to-android-devices.md

 In this post I will show you how to automatically push content (websites, videos, music or rather files in general) from a Linux machine (the approach should be adaptable to windows/mac, as well) to an Android device (tablet or smartphone).

 The setup might take some time, but if you finish this guide, you can simply grab your Android device in the morning and have the latest content you want, without doing anything!
-So it&#8217;s worth the time to set it up, once.
+So it's worth the time to set it up, once.
 Nevertheless: Some basic knowledge about Bash and Perl is necessary.

 <!--more-->